theAppleweotzit/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a developer, digital artist, consultant, and an all-around problem-solver with a knack for turning ideas into impactful realities.
+My professional journey spans diverse fields, but at the heart of it all is my unwavering focus on Family Court advocacy and support.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you